-The Directors who served on the Board of the Company during the financial year until the date of this report are:
+The Directors who served on the Board of the Company during the financial year until the date of this report are:-

-Dato' Chong Keap Thai @ Cheong Keap Tai

-Dato' Yeoh Soo Min

-Dato' Yeoh Seok Hong

-Dato' Sri Michael Yeoh Sock Siong

-Dato' Yeoh Soo Keng

-Syed Abdullah Bin Syed Abd.
-Kadir
+Tan Sri (Sir) Francis Yeoh Sock Ping, PSM, KBE Dato' Yeoh Seok Kian Dato' Chong Keap Thai @ Cheong Keap Tai Dato' Ahmad Fuaad Bin Mohd Dahalan Dato' Yeoh Soo Min Dato' Yeoh Sook Hong Dato' Yeoh Seok Hong Dato' Yeoh Soo Keng Dato' Mark Yeoh Seok Kah Syed Abdullah Bin Syed Abd.
+Kadir Faiz Bin Ishak Raja Noorma Binti Raja Othman

-The names of directors of the subsidiaries are not disclosed in this Report as a relief order under Section 255(1) of the Companies Act, 2016 (the "Act") has been granted by the Companies Commission of Malaysia relieving the Directors of the Company from full compliance with the requirements of Section 253(2) of the Act.
+The names of directors of subsidiaries are not disclosed in this Report as a relief order under Section 255(1) of the Companies Act, 2016 (the "Act") has been granted by the Companies Commission of Malaysia relieving the Directors of the Company from full compliance with the requirements of Section 253(2) of the Act.
 The names of these directors are set out in the respective subsidiaries' financial statements, where applicable.